Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 === "Resonance of Judgement – Locked"

+    You are filled with an insatiable thirst to condemn the guilty.
+The Judgement Resonance grants you the following benefit for your Starry Form Constellations.

     **Fist of Conviction**{ .chevron-left } <br>_Archer_
     :   You gain a bonus to your AC equal to your Proficiency Bonus so long you are not wearing Medium or Heavy Armour or using a Shield.
-Additionally, as a **:rsc-a: Magic**{ .rsc } action, you can make a Melee spell attack using your Archer Form's attack.
-At Druid level 6, this Melee spell attack confers two attacks.
+Additionally, as a **:rsc-a: Magic**{ .rsc } action, you can make a Melee spell attack using your Archer Form's attack. <br>At Druid level 6, this Melee spell attack confers two attacks.

     **Forgotten Vessel**{ .chevron-left } <br>_Chalice_
     :   Once per turn, when you restore **:trt-hp: Hit Points** to a creature using the Chalice Form feature, it gains a bonus to its next D20 Test equal to your Proficiency Bonus.